-- Your baby shows signs of hunger more often than usual or acts like he did not get enough milk after a feeding.
-He also may not sleep well.
+- Your baby shows signs of hunger more often than usual or acts like he or she did not get enough milk after a feeding.
+He or she also may not sleep well.

 - You do not feel or see changes in your breasts, such as fullness before feeding and softness after.
 You should see these changes within 5 days of giving birth.

 - Your baby becomes jaundiced (skin and whites of the eyes are yellow).